Nursing Assistant Program in Brooklyn and Queens New York

 About The Program

-Here are some of the nursing aide skills you will be taught during your training to be a Nursing Assistant at the Allen School of Health Sciences:
+We offer our Nursing Assistant program at our Brooklyn and Jamaica, New York Campuses.
+Here are some of the nursing aide skills you will be taught during your training:

 - Effective communication between patients, their family members and health professionals